Antietam Toll House~ an historic waterfront cabin with fully fenced yard.

 Waynesboro

 Located in Waynesboro, this cabin is in a rural area and on the waterfront.
 Renfrew Museum and Park and Monterey Pass Battlefield Museum are cultural highlights, and travellers looking to shop may want to visit Pennsylvania Dutch Market and Hagerstown Premium Outlets.
 Looking to enjoy an event or a game while in town?
 See what's happening at Hagerstown Field House or Mason Dixon Dragway.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Enjoy the area's slopes with cross-country skiing, snowboarding and skiing, and don't miss out on the sledging.

 Getting around